frenzymadness/donors_registry/README.md

 can install all extra requirements via `pip install -r requirements/extra.txt`.
 1. Then run `pre-commit install`
 1. After that linters should run before every commit.

+Code coverage is measured by `coverage` Python package.
+It's automatically measured for the last tox environment with a report at the very end of the output.
+If you want to run it manually, use `coverage run -m pytest` and then `coverage report` to see the results in the command line or `coverage html` which produces folder `htmlcov` with more interactive results.